 In 1893, the Rolph & Ball Furniture Company was established in Minneapolis to manufacture upholstered furniture.
-By 1901, they sold the company to four tradesman formerly of the nearby McCloud & Smith Furniture Company.
+By 1901, they sold the company to four tradesmen formerly of the nearby McCloud & Smith Furniture Company.

 That’s built to last.
 That’s nice to look at.
 And most importantly, keeps you comfortable.

-Our design and construction go hand-in-hand to create comfortable, long-lasting furniture.
+Our design and construction go hand in hand to create comfortable, long-lasting furniture.
 We’ve proven our commitment to craft through our namesake Blue Steel Spring, which has performed so consistently since its development that its design has not been radically changed in over 75 years.

 We’re here to help, connecting you with the resources, people, and products you need.
 Besides offering thousands of styling choices, our retail partners and sales representatives are there to help you make the best decision possible.